SciSpectator/BioGenVariate/README.md

 # 2. Compare Distributions

-This tool is designed for distributions comparisons.
-It lets you load your own samples and visually and statistically compare their gene expression patterns against each other or against different background datasets such as GPL platforms.
+This tool is designed for advanced comparisons of user-defined sample groups.
+It allows you to load your own lists of case and control samples from an external file and visually and statistically compare their gene expression patterns against each other or against a larger background dataset.

-Step 1: Load Your Sample Groups
+Step 1: Load and Define Your Sample Groups

-First, you need to tell GenVariate which samples belong to which group.
+First, you need to load a file that defines your sample groups.

-    Open the Tool: Click the "Compare Distributions" button in the "Analysis Tools" section of the main window to open the comparison interface.
+    Open the Tool: In the main window, click the "Compare Distributions" button in the "Analysis Tools" section.
+A new window will appear.

-    Load Your File: In the new window, click "Load File(s)" and select a .csv or .csv.gz file that contains your sample list.
+    Load Your File: In the new window, click the "Load File(s)" button.
+Select a .csv or .csv.gz file that contains your sample list.

-    Specify Columns: The tool will then prompt you with a series of dialogs:
+    Specify Columns: The tool will prompt you with a series of dialogs to understand your file's structure:

-        First, enter the name of the column containing the sample IDs (GSMs) for example "gsm" or "GSM".
+        GSM Column: Enter the exact name of the column in your file that contains the sample IDs (e.g., GSM, Sample_ID).

-        Next, enter the name of the column containing the group labels (where 1 means case and 0 means control).
+        Case/Control Column: Enter the exact name of the column that defines your groups.
+This column must contain 1 for case samples and 0 for control samples.

-    Link to a Platform: Finally, you will be asked to associate your sample list with one of the GPL platforms you have already loaded in the main window.
-This is crucial for retrieving the expression data.
+    Link to a Platform: Finally, you will be asked to associate your file with one of the GPL platforms you have already loaded in the main application.
+This is essential for the tool to retrieve the correct expression data for your samples.

-Your loaded groups (e.g., "my_samples.csv (Case)") will now appear in the listbox under "2.
-Select Groups to Compare".
+After completing these steps, your file will be processed, and two entries will appear in the listbox: one for (Case) and one for (Control).

 Step 2: Configure the Comparison

-Next, define what you want to compare by configuring the options in the left-hand panel.
+Next, use the panels on the left to define exactly what you want to compare.

-    Select Your Groups: In the listbox, click on the groups you want to visualize (use Ctrl-Click or Shift-Click to select multiple).
+    Select Your Groups: In the "Select Groups to Compare" listbox, click on the groups you want to visualize.
+You can select one or multiple groups (e.g., select both the (Case) and (Control) groups you just loaded).

-    Choose a Comparison Mode: Select one of the three powerful comparison modes:
+    Choose a Comparison Mode: This is the most important setting.
+Select one of the three modes to define your analysis:

         Compare Selected Case/Control Groups Only: This mode directly compares the distributions of the groups you selected against each other.
+It is the most common choice for a simple case vs. control analysis.

         Compare Groups vs. Gene(s) on Platform(s): This mode plots your selected groups and the distribution of a specific gene across an entire background platform.
-This is useful for seeing if your group's expression is unusual compared to the norm.
+This is useful for seeing if your group's expression is unusual compared to all other samples on that platform.

-        Compare Groups vs. Entire Platform(s) (All Genes): This mode compares your groups against the combined distribution of all genes from a selected background platform.
+        Compare Groups vs. Entire Platform(s) (All Genes): This mode compares your groups against the combined distribution of all genes from a selected background platform, providing a very broad context.

-    Specify Details: Based on the mode you chose, provide the necessary information:
+    Specify Details: Based on the mode you chose, provide any additional required information:

-        Gene Symbol(s): If you're comparing against a specific gene, enter its symbol here (e.g., EGFR).
-You can also use this in "Groups Only" mode to analyze the distribution for just that gene within your groups.
+        Gene Symbol(s): If your analysis is for a specific gene (required for Mode 2, optional for Mode 1), enter its symbol here (e.g., EGFR).

-        Comparison Platform(s): If you're comparing against a background, check the box for the platform(s) you want to use for the comparison.
+        Comparison Platform(s): If you chose Mode 2 or 3, you must check the box for the platform(s) you want to use as the background for the comparison.

-Step 3: Run the Analysis and Interpret the Results
+Step 3: Analyze and Interpret the Results

-Finally, generate and view your comparison.
+Once everything is configured, you can generate and view the results.

-    Click "Plot & Analyze Distributions": The tool will gather all the necessary data and generate plots and statistical results on the right side of the window.
+    Click "Plot & Analyze Distributions": The tool will gather all the necessary data and populate the panels on the right side of the window with plots and statistical analysis.

-    Interpret the Results: You will see three key outputs:
+    Interpret the Results: You will see three key outputs, each providing a different perspective on your data:

         Overlaid Density Plots:  This plot shows the smoothed shape and spread of the expression distributions for each group.
-It's excellent for quickly seeing how much the groups overlap and where their central tendencies lie.
+It's excellent for quickly seeing how much the groups overlap and where their central tendencies (peaks) lie.

         Overlaid Histograms: This provides a more detailed, frequency-based view of the data, showing the raw sample counts in different expression bins.
+The colors will match the density plot, making it easy to compare the two visualizations.

         Statistical Test Results:  Below the plots, a table displays the results of a pairwise Wilcoxon rank-sum test.
-This tells you if the differences in the expression distributions between your groups are statistically significant, providing a quantitative backbone to your visual findings.
+This provides a statistical score for each pair of groups, helping you determine if the observed differences in their expression distributions are statistically significant.